Oman Multisport Adventure

 • Adventure and Tranquility: Whether you’re hiking rugged cliffs, camping under desert stars, swimming coral reefs, or sipping tea in a quiet village, there’s always a balance of thrill and peace.

-We’ll also experience an “aquatic hike”, where we explore a narrow canyon, including wading and swimming (more like dog paddling) through pristine pools.
-As long as you are comfortable in the water, this is quite easy and fun.
-(If you are not a strong swimmer, we have floats.)
+We’ll also experience an “aquatic hike”, where we explore a narrow canyon, including wading and swimming through pristine pools.
+This does involve some jumping off low ledges into pools below but you will have a life vest on.
 We have the option to try a via ferrata, a sort of rock climbing route where you are roped into iron rungs to keep safe.
-We’ll visit looming castles, beautiful mosques (such as the Sultan Qaboos Grand Mosque), bustling souks (markets), and ancient tombs.
+For all activities, we provide an easier option.
+We’ll also visit looming castles, beautiful mosques (such as the Sultan Qaboos Grand Mosque), bustling souks (markets), and ancient tombs.
 We’ll swim in the Arabian Sea!

 Oman is the kind of place that stays with you — quietly beautiful, humbly rich, and soul-soothing.
 While it is relatively unvisited now, especially by Americans, Oman is growing in popularity and now might be the best time to see the country.
-As an Exploratory Adventure, this will be a small group of only three to twelve adventurous travelers.
-We look forward to welcoming you on our Oman Hiking Adventure!
-Please note we do not yet have this set up for Private Tours, which will be available starting in 2026.
+Our group size is limited to only 11 adventurous travelers.
+We look forward to welcoming you on our Oman Multisport Adventure!
+Private Tours are available starting with a group size as small as four.

 Details